InsanesTheName/synapsed/README.md

 # synapsed

-A simple daemon written for Bash which invokes ews2case on a specified interval.
+A simple bash daemon that invokes the Synapse ews2case workflow on a specified interval.

 This guide assumes you have [Synapse](https://github.com/TheHive-Project/Synapse/) installed and configured as a systemd service.